Stratosphere-Studios/777-300ER/README.md

 ## FEATURES:

-(As of June 21, 2021):
+(As of October 29, 2021):

-- Work in progress cabin.
-Majority of cockpit modeling and texturing is complete.
+- Work in progress cabin, exterior texturing, and animations.
-- Work in progress exterior.
-Modelling nearly complete, texturing is still a WIP.
-- Work in progress animations
+- Completed cockpit modelling/texturing, improvements still to come.
-- High quality GE90 FMOD Soundpack
+- High quality GE90 FMOD Soundpack.
-- Basic manipulator code (Both FMSs, the MCP, radios, and part of the overhead.
+- A few manipulators in 3D cockpit, and their code (Both FMSs, the MCP, radios, and part of the overhead).
-- Nearly complete 3D cockpit

 ## FAQ